Ruud van Nistelrooy: Manchester United

-A year later, Van Nistelrooy signed a five-year contract after passing his medical.
+A year later, Van Nistelrooy signed a five-year contract with Manchester United after passing his medical.
 He downplayed United's £19 million investment to reporters, saying, "The price is not heavy for me – it lifts me up because it means United have big confidence in me."
+According to a 2001 interview with The Daily Telegraph, Manchester United coach Sir Alex Ferguson said that his son, Darren, who was at try-outs for Eredivisie rival Heerenveen at the time, begged his father, "You've got to sign Van Nistelrooy right away, he's fantastic.
+We've been watching him."
+Ferguson sent team representatives to PSV's next league game and signed Van Nistelrooy the next day.

 2001–02

 Van Nistelrooy made his debut in the Charity Shield against Liverpool, scoring in a 2–1 loss.
 On 19 August, Van Nistelrooy made his Premier League debut against Fulham at Old Trafford, and scored two goals to help United to a 3–2 win.
 He scored his first Champions League goals on 17 October in a 3–2 loss to Deportivo La Coruña.

 On 22 December, Van Nistelrooy scored his first Premier League hat-trick in a 6–1 win against Southampton.
 In the FA Cup, Van Nistelrooy started on the bench for the third round tie against Aston Villa due to a groin strain, but was substituted on for Luke Chadwick in the second-half with United 2–0 down and scored two "sublime" goals in three minutes to help United advance to the fourth round with a 3–2 win.

-In total during his first season, Van Nistelrooy scored 23 goals in 32 league games.
+In total, during his first season, Van Nistelrooy netted 23 goals in 32 league games.
 He broke the record he shared with Mark Stein, Alan Shearer and Thierry Henry, by scoring in eight consecutive league games.
 He also scored ten Champions League goals, and was named the PFA Players' Player of the Year.